Charm development best practices

 Testing

 Charms should have tests to verify that they are functioning correctly.
-These tests should cover the behavior of the charm both in isolation (unit tests) and when used with other charms (integration tests).
+These tests should cover the behaviour of the charm both in isolation (unit tests) and when used with other charms (integration tests).
 Charm authors should use tox to run these automated tests.

 Unit tests